Here Are 4 Decorating Problems You Will Want To Avoid

 The good news is that both damp and mould can easily be dealt with and chances are you can stop mould growing immediately.

-To deal with mould, scrub problem areas with either 4:1 water/HTH (swimming pool chlorine), or 4:1 water/JIK Bleach (sodium hypochlorite).
+To deal with mould, scrub problem areas with white spirit vinegar (80%) water clean water (20%).
 You will want to ensure that areas are completely saturated and then leave to react for about 4 hours.
-After that, you can rinse thoroughly with clean water and dab dry with an old towel or rag.
+After that, you can rinse thoroughly with clean water and dab dry with an old towel or rags.

 To deal with damp, scrape off the paint from affected areas and apply a damp proofing product.
 Follow the manufacturer's recommended guidelines for proper application and you shouldn't have any more problems.